Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final/README.md

 ### FrontEnd

 ✅Single-page application (SPA) architecture for smooth navigation and enhanced user experience<br/>
-✅Responsive design using CSS frameworks like Bootstrap for optimal display across devices<br/>
 ✅Integration with backend RESTFul APIs to fetch and update shoe inventory and order information<br/>
 ✅Interactive components for browsing products, adding items to cart, and completing checkout processes<br/>
 ✅Admin dashboard with data visualization tools for monitoring sales, inventory levels, and customer metrics<br/>